mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 `%d` for decimal values, `%f` for floating point values, `%t` for boolean values, `%s` for strings,
 `%v` for any value, and `%T` to output the type of a value.

+It is common for format strings to end with `\n` to output a newline character.

 ## Logging